“Prolegomena: a preliminary discussion; introductory essay, as prefatory matter in a book; a prologue” — http://www.dictionary.com

 God is not only able to act, he is free willed absolutely.
 Absolute here means there are no constraints on his action, and free must be in a robust volitional sense.
 God can choose deliberately and purposefully.
 Other than logical consistency there can’t be any limits to both the choice or choices God makes.
 Nothing limits his ability, within (at a particular time and place) or across all time, to act and bring into being (“make real”) that which he desires.
 He must therefore be omniscient, omnipotent, and omnipresent, and all of this notwithstanding that he can elect to self-limit provided self-limitation is not inconsistent with his infinity.
 He might choose (for example) not to act in the material creation throughout all of eternity, but he cannot choose to be unable to act.

 God is, in short, God.
 He can do anything, see anything (whatever “see” means to God), anywhere in time and across time.
 This implies that if there is some point (purpose) to all of what we experience and everything else there is, God knows what that point is.
 Moreover, in some far distant future from a perspective within time, that envisaged end point, God’s purpose, must come to pass!
 I can say more.
 Even that end point is but the completing of a phase for example “perfecting the material universe” (see my essay “Why Free Will”).
 God must have further purposes, infinitely many.
-All the foregoing, as best I can express at this point, follows from the necessity of God’s being infinite, willed, and internally self-consistent.
+All the foregoing, as best I can express, follows from the necessity of God’s being infinite, willed, and internally self-consistent.
 These, in turn, imply constancy throughout eternity — which at least includes “all of time”, past, present, and future.
 Constancy, in turn, is chosen, freely, by God who knows what it means (omniscience) to “choose for eternity”.
 I want to stress that all of these qualities are theological axioms, a self-consistent system from which we can derive further (theorems) claims.

 I allude to will and purpose above.
 God must be purposeful, have purpose (even many purposes).
 Humans experience includes both willfulness and purpose.
 Human beings cannot have what God lacks.
 If we are willful and elect purposes so can God and because of the infinity and consistency axioms God’s will must be unqualified (other than by logical contradiction) and his purposes consistent throughout all time.
 His purposes must be changeless.